spiritinlife/Spt-Client-Rendering/README.md

 # Spt-Client-Rendering
-A Client side rendering with pure javascript , written to work with expressjs The difference in this library is that while you think the rendering happens in the server it does not.
+A Client side rendering  , written to work with expressjs.<br>
+####The difference in this library is that while you think the rendering happens in the server it does not!!
-It actually injects a js script to every spt file alogn with the data that need to be rendered and it does the rendering on the client.
+####It actually injects a js script to every spt file along with the data that need to be rendered and it does the rendering
+####on the client.

-Is that better ? i do not know yet :)
+#Is that better ? i do not know yet :)

 # Language Specification